University of Chicago

 Astronomy and Astrophysics

 Research Locations: Dark Sector

-The South Pole Telescope (SPT) conducts cosmological research by measuring the intensity and polarization anisotropy of the cosmic microwave background (CMB) radiation.
-The first key project was to survey over 2,500 square degrees of the sky with high sensitivity in three wavelength bands centered at 90, 150, and 220 GHz.
-This survey was completed in November 2011.
-The goal of the project is to detect all galaxy clusters in this region of the sky through the spectral distortion they impart on the CMB.
-The distortion is called the Sunyaev-Zel'dovich effect.
-The observed effect has the remarkable property of being independent of the distance to the cluster.
-The resulting SPT catalog of galaxy clusters is being used to set constraints on the mysterious dark energy that dominates the mass-energy density of the Universe and is causing the expansion of the Universe to accelerate.
-The second key project started in 2012 with the installation of an ultra-sensitive polarization receiver on the SPT.
-Through measurements of the polarization, researchers will determine the sum of the masses of the neutrinos and either detect or set stringent upper limits on the energy scale of inflation.
+The South Pole Telescope (SPT) aids cosmological research by measuring the intensity and polarization anisotropy of the cosmic microwave background (CMB) radiation.
+The project's goal is detecting all galaxy clusters in this region of the sky through the spectral distortion they impart on the CMB.
+Called the Sunyaev-Zel'dovich effect, it has the remarkable property of being independent of the distance to the cluster.
+The second key project started in 2012 with the installation of an ultra-sensitive polarization receiver.
+Through measurements of the polarization, researchers can determine the sum of the masses of the neutrinos and either detect or set stringent upper limits on the energy scale of inflation.

 Field Season Overview:

 This coming austral summer season for the SPT project will be focused primarily on maintenance and calibration.
 There are no new major upgrades planned.

 Deploying Team Members: